ClementTsang/kobo_wifi_weather/README.md

 mogrify -format png -path ../icons -colorspace sRGB -density 288  *.svg
 ```

-You can use your own weather icons, but there are included OpenWeatherMap-to-Weather Icon mappings.
+You can use your own weather icons, but these have included OpenWeatherMap-to-Weather Icon mappings.

 #### Font